kesavareddy005/AI-AGENT/dog and cat.md

 ## 🚀 Conclusion

 This project demonstrates how deep learning can tackle image classification tasks efficiently.
-Feel free to fork this repo, explore the code in the `cat_dog (1).ipynb` notebook, and adapt it to your needs!
+Feel free to fork this repo, explore the code, and adapt it to your needs!

 Happy coding! 🚀✨